LAST YEAR’s HISTORIES -

 Wednesday night practice (8-10 pm) through until April 2014 – so if you are interested in taking up the Morris; get in touch with us, just drop in and see us in the Village Hall or catch us in The Red Lion Inn afterwards.

-Our 2014 programme will be released at the end of March in which we expect to start the season off on St. George’s Day = 23rd April
+Our 2014 programme will be released soon – we expect to start the season off on St. George’s Day = 23rd April